patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 ### Plain toggle with icon

-To apply plain styling to a menu toggle, pass in `variant="plain"`.
-You may pass in an `icon` to serve at the menu toggle.
-The following example passes in an `<EllipsisVIcon />` icon.
+To apply plain styling to a menu toggle with an icon, pass in `variant="plain"`.
+This will remove the default bottom border and caret.
+You may pass in an `icon` to serve as the menu toggle.
+The following example passes in an `EllipsisVIcon`.

-To include an aria label, use the `aria-label` property.
+If the toggle does not have any visible text content, use the `aria-label` property to provide an accessible name.

 ```ts
 import React from 'react';